puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 ####`remote`

 Specifies where the source repository should be fetched from.
-It can be any valid URL that the source can checkout or clone.
+It can be any valid URL that r10k can check out or clone for this source.
 The remote must be able to be fetched without any interactive input; e.g., you cannot be prompted for usernames or passwords in order to fetch the remote.

 ~~~
 sources: